Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Activation Patching Results

 \section{Activation Patching Results}

-Activation patching recovers accuracy by replacing the residual stream (\texttt{resid\_post}) at each layer from a corrupted run (wrong-template FV) to a clean run (correct-template FV).
-Only IID-gated tasks are analyzed.
+Activation patching recovers accuracy by replacing the residual stream at each layer from a corrupted run (wrong-template FV) to a clean run (correct-template FV) and measuring whether the patched run produces the correct output.
+Only IID-gated tasks are analyzed; for each qualifying (task, model) pair we stratify-sample up to 5 source/target template pairs per task (global cap: 60 cases).
+Each case is evaluated on 50 IID test examples.
+The recovery metric is the fraction of patched outputs that match the correct target.
+Mistral Base and Mistral IT have fewer cases (45 and 55) because some tasks fail the IID gate on these models.